-Chicken feet must be peeled or your broth will have a strange flavor.
-I prefer to start on the topside of the chicken’s food.
+It’s time to peel each and every chicken foot.
+I prefer to start on the topside.
 Work downward, toward the toes.
-The very tips can be difficult to skin because of the curvature.
-If you can’t be bothered, cut ’em off.
+The very tips can be difficult to clean because of the curvature.
+If you can’t be bothered, cut them off.

 The outer skin is papery and colored according to the bird’s breed.
 Ideally, this is the only part you would remove.
 However, if feet are blanched for too long, you’ll find the papery skin coming off with a somewhat fatty sub layer.

-Don’t sweat it!
-Either way, the feet will make a wonderful broth!
+Don’t worry about being too precise.
 A bit of skin always makes way into the stockpot.
 And that’s ok.